Sustainability

 Montreal Carbon Pledge Signatory

-The Pledge was launched in 2014 at PRI in Person in Montréal, and is supported by the Principles for Responsible Investment (PRI) and the United Nations Environment Programme Finance Initiative (UNEP FI).
-Support for the Montréal Carbon Pledge comes from investors across Europe, the USA, Canada, Australia, Japan, Singapore and South Africa.
+Solaris signed the Montreal Carbon Pledge in 2015, committing to measuring and publicly disclosing the carbon footprint of our investment portfolios.
+The Pledge was launched in 2014 at PRI in Person in Montréal, and was supported by the Principles for Responsible Investment (PRI) and the United Nations Environment Programme Finance Initiative (UNEP FI).
+The Montreal Carbon Pledge is now closed, following the successful achievement of its main objectives.
+Solaris intends to continue to publicly disclose the Carbon Data for the Solaris Core Fund (above).

 Data provided by ISS.